Last Updated on February 18, 2022 by Lea Melo

 Situation of the Sephardic Jew

-Since 2015, the Portuguese Nationality Law allows the acquisition of the Portuguese nationality from descendants of Sephardic Jews.
+Since 2015, the Portuguese Nationality Law allows the acquisition of Portuguese nationality from descendants of Sephardic Jews.

 This is a procedure that aims to grant nationality to citizens who prove they belong to the Sephardic Jewish community of Portugal.